-As a maintained school, the designated teacher will work with the virtual school head to discuss how funding can be best used to support the progress of looked after children in the school and meet the needs identified in the child's personal education plan.
+352. As a maintained school, the designated teacher will work with the virtual school head to discuss how funding can be best used to support the progress of looked after children in the school and meet the needs identified in the child's personal education plan.
 The designated teacher also works with the virtual school head to promote the educational achievement of previously looked after children.

+353. The Virtual School Head strategic role will also include:
-We will follow the statutory guidance on Promoting the Education of Looked After Children.

-Wrockwardine Wood Infant School and Oakengates Nursery Federation The DSL, Headteacher, governors, SENCO and senior mental health lead will work with the virtual school head to promote educational attendance, attainment and progress of children with a social worker.
+- a) Raising the visibility of the distinct needs of children in different types of kinship care arrangements and the disadvantage that they can experience. - b) Promoting practice that supports attendance and engagement in education. - c) Promoting practice that improves children in kinship care's outcomes to narrow the attainment gap, so that every child has the opportunity to reach their full potential. - 354.
+We will follow the statutory guidance on Promoting the Education of Looked After Children. - 355.
+The DSL, Headteacher, governors, SENCO and senior mental health lead will work with the virtual school head to promote educational attendance, attainment and progress of children with a social worker. - 356.
 The virtual school head for Telford and Wrekin is: Michelle Salter.

-Children who have special educational needs and disabilities (SEND) or physical health issues
+Children who have special educational needs and disabilities (SEND) or health issues

-We recognise that children who have SEND or certain health or physical health conditions can face additional safeguarding challenges.
-We accept the additional barriers that can exist when recognising abuse and neglect of children in this group of children.
-These can include:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - being more prone to peer group isolation than other children; - the potential for children with SEND being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.
+- 357. We recognise that children who have SEND or certain health or physical health conditions can face additional safeguarding challenges.
+We accept the additional barriers that can exist when recognising abuse, neglect and exploitation of children in this group of children.
+These can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - being more prone to peer group isolation than other children; - the potential for children with SEND being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers. - 358.
 To help address these additional challenges we will provide extra pastoral support for children with SEND.
 For any reports of abuse involving children with SEND, the DSL (or a deputy) and the SENCO will liaise closely.

-Children who are lesbian, gay, bi or trans (LGBT)
+Children who are lesbian, gay, bisexual, or gender questioning